jharwell/sierra/docs/src/plugins/proc/compress.rst

 Usage
 =====

-This plugin can be selected by adding ``proc.decompress`` to the list passed to ``--proc``.
+This plugin can be selected by adding ``proc.compress`` to the list passed to ``--proc``.

 Cmdline Interface